 If you are a regular reader of this blog, you would have read our earlier pieces about the best badminton rackets for players who have either just taken to the sport or have been playing badminton for some time but haven’t reached the advanced level of quality yet.

-Once a badminton player has become an advanced level player, they know their rackets like the back of their palms on most occasions.
+Once a badminton player has become an advanced level player or a professional, they know their rackets like the back of their palms on most occasions.

 The following article serves as a guide to help them navigate through the various brands and models to find them a piece of equipment which could be better than what they currently use or if they are looking to change things around to gain that extra per cent of improvement in their game.

-For starters, let’s get the question we often hear out of the way – who is an advanced badminton player?
+For starters, let’s get the question we often hear out of the way – who is an advanced badminton player or a professional?

 An advanced badminton player’s game, which consists of the technical, physical and mental aspects, has evolved brilliantly with time.